a-mhamdi/jlai/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/abmhamdi/jlai)](https://hub.docker.com/r/abmhamdi/jlai)
 [![Docker Stars](https://img.shields.io/docker/stars/abmhamdi/jlai)](https://hub.docker.com/r/abmhamdi/jlai)

+## Included Algorithms

+The repository includes implementation of the following algorithms:
+>1.
+Linear Regression, Logistic Regression, Naive Bayes, Decision Tree, k-NN, SVM, K-MEANS, and PCA
+>1.
+Fuzzy Logic, Fuzzy Inference Systems (FIS): Mamdani, Sugeno and Tsukamoto
+>1.
+ANN, CNN, Transfer Learning, GAN, VAE, NLP
+>1.
+Reinforcement Learning

+> [!IMPORTANT]
+>
+> You will need to have Docker installed on your machine.
+You can download it from the [Docker website](https://hub.docker.com).

 > [!NOTE]
 > To run the code, you will need to first pull the `Docker` image by running the following command:
 >